 Rapid innovation in sensor miniaturization and novel integration of head-mounted, implantable wireless technologies with electrode interfaces has enabled scientists to investigate neuronal processes in greater detail than ever before.
 Neural recordings including up to 128 channels of real time EEG, ECoG, EMG, ECG and single unit/spike signals for telemetric experiments are no longer an obstacle.
 Untethered neural modulation and nerve blocking by electrical and optogenetic stimulation in both mice and rats, and single capsule combined neural stimulation with recording for closed-loop control is achievable.
 The application of these ground-breaking technologies is helping clarify the complex nature of various neuronal diseases, and identify novel treatment methods.

-Specifically, Dan Sanes, Professor of Neural Science and Biology at NYU, will present a case study on auditory cortex recordings collected from freely moving gerbils during learning and task performance.
-He will share methodology, resulting discoveries, and discuss the importance of within-animal, real-time comparisons of neural and behavioral measures.
-Following, Bradly Barth will present experimentation conducted in Dr. Xiling Shen’s laboratory at Duke University, where they have achieved successful stimulation of the sacral nerve in conscious, freely-moving, untethered mice using a hermetic, fully-implantable, wireless nerve stimulator from TBSI.
-He will share methodology, and resulting scientific findings.
+Specifically, Dr. Melissa Caras and Dr. Dan Sanes from the Centre for Neural Science at New York University, present a case study on auditory cortex recordings collected from freely moving gerbils during learning and task performance.
+They share methodology, resulting discoveries, and discuss the importance of within-animal, real-time comparisons of neural and behavioral measures.
+Following, Bradly Barth presents experimentation conducted in Dr. Xiling Shen’s laboratory at Duke University, where they have achieved successful stimulation of the sacral nerve in conscious, freely-moving, untethered mice using a hermetic, fully-implantable, wireless nerve stimulator from TBSI.

 Sanes Lab – Center for Neural Science,